Appeal Process | Deadlines | Details

 The BOE is required by state statutes to provide appeal forms to property owners who disagree with the assessed value of their real or personal property as determined by the St. Louis County Assessor.
 Appeal forms and instructions for real and personal property are available from May 1 through the second Monday in July (the statutory deadline for filing an appeal) and can be found at the BOE Appeal Forms page.
 You may also file your appeal online at the BOE Online Property Assessment Appeal page.

 The deadline for filing an appeal to the BOE is the second Monday in July.
-This date is set by Missouri state law; Saint Louis County has no authority to extend it.
+This date is set by Missouri state law; St. Louis County has no authority to extend it.

 Hearings on assessment appeals are held by the BOE during the months of July and August.
 The BOE is required by state statutes to complete those hearings no later than the last Saturday in August.
 Property owners or their representatives are notified by letter of the Board’s decision.